 A second card can also add context to a yes or no Tarot card.
 Depending on the card, it can complete a sentence starter like “Yes, if…” or “No, but…,” etc.

 For the biggest impact in your life, reflect on your reading by journaling, meditating, or discussing with trusted friends.
 This can help you see blind spots in your interpretation.
 It can also help refine your question to address the more important issue.

 If you received a maybe initially, return to the question after a few days or weeks of personal reflection.
 The answer may be clearer to you the second time around.

-That’s all I wanted to share about Yes or No tarot readings.
-I hope this article gave you all the information you needed to know before conducting or receiving your own Yes or No reading.
+That’s all I wanted to share about yes or no readings and Tarot card meanings.
+We hope this article gave you all the information you needed to know before conducting or receiving your own yes or no Tarot reading.

-If you still have questions or want to share your own experience with Yes or No tarot readings, please feel free to reach out to me or leave a comment below!
+If you still have questions or want to share your own experience with Tarot readings, please feel free to reach out to me or leave a comment below!